 4. Instagram — 2.04 billion MAUs

-As a visual platform, Instagram is the place for showcasing your products or services with photos or videos.
+As a visual social networking platform, Instagram is the place for showcasing your products or services with photos or videos.
 On the app, you can share a wide range of content such as photos, videos, Stories, reels, live videos, and IGTV for longer-form videos.

-As a brand, you can create an Instagram business profile, which provides you with rich analytics of your profile and posts and the ability to schedule Instagram posts using third-party tools.
+As a brand, you can create an Instagram business profile, which provides rich analytics of your profile and posts and the ability to schedule Instagram posts using third-party tools.
 It’s also a great place to get user-generated content from your audience because users frequently share content and tag brands.

 To help you use Instagram like a pro, we have a complete guide to Instagram marketing.

 5. WeChat — 1.32 billion MAUs

 Like WhatsApp and Messenger, WeChat was originally a messaging app, but it’s evolved into an all-in-one platform.
 Besides messaging and calling, users can shop online, pay bills, buy groceries, transfer money, make reservations, book taxis, and more.

 WeChat is the most popular social media app in China and other parts of Asia.
 So if you want to boost your brand in China (where popular social networks like Facebook and Twitter are banned), WeChat is a good alternative.
 You can run ads on the official WeChat account or on WeChat Moments.
 There are also many WeChat-based influencers who can help your brand reach millions of Chinese consumers.